-As the level in the supply tank drops, the float arrangement causes a rotary float valve to operate.
+As the level in the supply tank drops, a float arrangement causes its rotary valve to operate.
 This valve allows water pressure to act on the upper side of a diaphram in the valve while venting pressure on the lower side of the diaphram, thereby closing the valve and preventing water flow through the pump.

-As the level in the supply tank rises, the float arrangement reverses, causing the rotary valve to operate, reversing the pressure on the diaphram allowing the flow valve to re-open, automatically restarting the pump.
+As the level in the supply tank rises, the float arrangement reverses, allowing water pressure to act on the underside of the diaphram, allowing the flow valve to re-open and automatically restart the pump.

 At times of low-flow in watercourses, this system can also automatically restrict the abstraction of water when it is below a minimum level in accordance with environmental considerations.
 This allows the system to operate fully automatically to the mutual benefit of ourselves and the environment.